AdobeDocs/campaign-classic.en/help/delivery/using/sending-messages.md

 ---
-title: Sending messages
+title: Sending an email with Adobe Campaign Classic
-seo-title: Sending messages
-description: Sending messages
-seo-description:
+description: Learn about the parameters that are specific to delivering emails in Adobe Campaign Classic.
 page-status-flag: never-activated
 uuid: 791f7a54-3225-46ca-ad6f-6c32e9c62d75
 contentOwner: sauviat